-Chemistry for the IB Diploma 2nd Edition (Cambridge): Steve Owen
+Chemistry for the IB Diploma 2nd Edition (Cambridge) : Steve Owen

-Students are expected to produce some lab reports using word processing software.
-They will have experience of using Vernier data loggers and process and present experimental data using EXCEL and Logger-Pro software.
+Students are expected to produce some lab reports digitally.
+They will have experience of using Vernier data loggers and process and present experimental data using spreadsheets and Logger-Pro software.